 The MOA and BETP would identify specific historical resources that would be physically altered, damaged, relocated, or destroyed by the project and require documentation.
-This documentation may consist of preparation of updated recordation forms (Department of Parks and Recreation [DPR] 523), or may be consistent with the Historic American Building Survey (HABS), the Historic American Engineering Record (HAER), or the Historic American Landscape Survey (HALS)

-programs; a Historic Structure Report; or other recordation methods stipulated in the MOA and described in the BETP.
+This documentation may consist of preparation of updated recordation forms (Department of Parks and Recreation IDPRI 523), or may be consistent with the Historic American Building Survey (HABS), the Historic American Engineering Record (HAER), or the Historic American Landscape Survey (HALS) programs; a Historic Structure Report; or other recordation methods stipulated in the MOA and described in the BETP.
 The specific mitigation for each property would be determined in consultation with the MOA signatories and concurring parties.
 The BETP would detail the appropriate type and level of recordation for each property.
 The recordation undertaken by this treatment would focus on the aspect of integrity that would be affected by the project for each historic property subject to this treatment.
 For example, historic properties in an urban setting that would experience an adverse visual effect would be photographed to capture exterior and contextual views; interior spaces would not be subject to recordation if they would not be affected.
-The appropriate method of documentation would be specified in the BETP for each property, resulting from consultation with the SHPO, MOA signatories and concurring parties.
+The appropriate method of documentation would be specified in the BETP for each property. resulting from consultation with the SHPO, MOA signatories and concurring parties.
 Such documentation would follow the appropriate guidance for the recordation format and program selected.
-As previously stated, in addition to any copies required by a selected recordation program, additional copies of the documentation will be provided to the consulting parties and offered to the appropriate local governments, historical societies and agencies, or other public repositories, such as libraries, as specified in the BETP.
+Copies of the documentation would be provided to the consulting parties and offered to the appropriate local governments, historical societies and agencies, or other public repositories. such as libraries, as specified in the BETP.
 The documentation would also be offered in printed and electronic form to any repository or organization to which the SHPO, the Authority, and the local agency with jurisdiction over the property, through consultation, may agree.
 The electronic copy of the documentation may also be placed on an agency or organization's website.
 As the design progresses, additional properties may be determined by the Authority as requiring documentation.